 Ever seen YouTube videos you wished you could bookmark for later?
 Maybe you aren’t able to turn the sound on at the moment, or perhaps you just don’t have time to watch it.
 Well, YouTube took a page out of Facebook by adding something very similar to Facebook’s “Save for Later” feature.
 On YouTube, you can save videos to a Watch Later playlist to access whenever you want.

 The Watch Later playlist operates just like a normal playlist, so the instructions are identical to the previous step (except you can’t invite others to collaborate on your Watch Later playlist).

-To add a video to your Watch Later playlist: Open the video on YouTube and click the Add to icon below the video title and check the box next to the playlist you'd like to add it to, just like you did in the previous step.
-The steps are very similar on mobile, but click here if you want the full instructions from YouTube's Support page.
+To add a video to your Watch Later playlist: Open the video on YouTube and click the Add to the icon below the video title and check the box next to the playlist you’d like to add it to, just like you did in the previous step.
+The steps are very similar on mobile but click here if you want the full instructions from YouTube’s Support page.